mantidproject/mantid/dev-docs/source/Standards/InterfaceDocumentation.rst

 Python interface files, found in ``qt/python/mantidqtinterfaces/mantidqtinterfaces``, should be named with each word starting with a capital letter and underscores between the words.
 For example ``Engineering_Diffraction.py``.
 The corresponding documentation page, found somewhere within ``docs/source/interfaces``, should have the same name but with the underscores replaced with spaces (and a different file extension).
 For example ``diffraction/Engineering Diffraction.rst``.
-This should be followed so that documentation can be programmatically searched for, in order to check interfaces aren't added without the accompanying doc file.
+This should be followed so that documentation can be programmatically searched for, in order to check interfaces aren't added without the accompanying documentation file.

 The ``interface`` Directive
 ===========================